our Code of Practice

 UK Mediation Accredited Mediators also get free and discounted opportunities for ongoing training and CPD: ensuring they stay right up to date and at the leading edge of mediation practice.

-The code of conduct in a nutshell
+The code of practice in a nutshell

 Follow the standard